KRFOSS/kali-docs/usb/kali-linux-live-usb-install-macos/index.md

 ## Kali Linux Live USB Install Procedure

-The specifics of this procedure will vary depending on whether you're doing it on a [Windows](/docs/usb/kali-linux-live-usb-install/), [Linux](https://www.kali.org/docs/usb/kali-linux-live-usb-install-linux/), or [macOS/OS X](https://www.kali.org/docs/usb/kali-linux-live-usb-install-macos/) system.
+The specifics of this procedure will vary depending on whether you're doing it on a [Windows](/docs/usb/kali-linux-live-usb-install/), [Linux](/docs/usb/kali-linux-live-usb-install-linux/), or [macOS/OS X](/docs/usb/kali-linux-live-usb-install-macos/) system.

 #### Creating a Bootable Kali USB Drive on macOS/OS X (DD)

 macOS/OS X is based on UNIX, so creating a bootable Kali Linux USB drive in an macOS/OS X environment is similar to doing it on Linux.
-Once you’ve downloaded and verified your chosen Kali ISO file, you use `dd` to copy it over to your USB stick.
+Once you've downloaded and verified your chosen Kali ISO file, you use `dd` to copy it over to your USB stick.
 If you would prefer to use Etcher, then follow the same directions as a Windows user.
 Note that the USB drive will have a path similar to /dev/disk2.

 {{% notice info %}}
 WARNING: Although the process of imaging Kali on a USB drive is very easy, you can just as easily overwrite a disk drive you didn't intend to with dd if you do not understand what you are doing, or if you specify an incorrect output path.
 Double-check what you're doing before you do it, it'll be too late afterwards.